Case Study Case Study

 Disjointed Processes and Diminished Producer Experience

-The client, a leading North American insurance agency, faced systemic inefficiencies across commercial, personal lines and risk services.
+The client, a leading North American insurance agency, faced systemic inefficiencies across commercial, personal lines and risk services, compounded by the absence of an integrated finance shared services structure.
 Key challenges included:

 client-challenge